pjbk/pjbk/README.md

 <div align = "justify">

 I have prodigious enthusiasm to explore the contemporary horizon of Computer Science Research fields.
-Well, I am desperately looking forward to getting connected with all of you guys!
+Well, I am looking forward to getting connected with all of you guys!
 Check out my works, feedbacks or any future tips for support will be highly appreciated.
-See you around.
+See you around!

 <div align = "center">